flowersinthesand/portal-java/core/README.md

 ### @Reply
 Specifies that the annotated parameter or method is a reply callback, and the annotation must be present on one place in all the possible place in a event handler.
 In the parameter case, the parameter's type should be `Fn.Callback` or `Fn.Callback1` and the method's return type does not matter.
 Use this way when you need to execute the callback asynchronously out of the current thread.
 In the method case, after execution a reply callback will be executed regarding the execution result as the callback data.

+### @Throw
+Indicates what exceptions should be handled for the fail callback in the browser side.
+Without this annotation, the fail callback will never be invoked.
+Data for fail callback is in the form of map contains the handled exception's fully qualified class name (`type`) and message (`message`).

+* `Class<? extends Throwable>[] value() default {}`

+Throwable classes to be handled.
+If no class is specified, the annotated method's exception types will be used.
+So, either value attribute or exception types have to be specified with this annotation.
+Unhandled exceptions will be thrown to the container.

 ## Model